markisoke/discord-movie-guesser/README.md

 To get IDs: Enable Developer Mode in Discord (User Settings → Advanced), then right-click a server or channel and choose **Copy ID**.

-Game settings (timings, lightning rounds, retention, leaderboard size) are in `config.py`.
+Game settings (timings, lightning rounds, weekly summary, etc.) are in `config.py`.

 ---